 Qualified distributions from a Montana and non-Montana 529 plan are tax-free.

-Montana does NOT conform with Federal law in regards to using a 529 plan for K-12 tuition.
+Montana does conform with Federal law in regards to using a 529 plan for K-12 tuition.
 See this guide: Using a 529 Plan For Elementary and High School Private Education.

 Non-Qualified Distributions Taxes, Penalties, Recapture

 A non-qualified withdrawal from a Montana 529 is subject to the highest Montana tax rate on the full amount until all prior tax deductions are recaptured.